-Level 1 - Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access.
+- Level 1 Valuations based on unadjusted quoted prices in active markets for identical assets or liabilities that the Company has the ability to access.
 Valuation adjustments and block discounts are not applied to Level 1 securities.
-Since valuations are based on quoted prices that are readily and regularly available in an active market, valuation of these securities does not entail a significant degree of judgment.

-Level 2 - Valuations based on quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly.

-Level 3 - Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+Since valuations are based on quoted prices that are readily and regularly available in an active market, valuation of these securities does not entail a significant degree of judgment. - Level 2 Valuations based on quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.

 The availability of valuation techniques and observable inputs can vary from security to security and is affected by a wide variety of factors including, the type of security, whether the security is new and not yet established in the marketplace, and other characteristics particular to the transaction.
 To the extent that valuation is based on models or inputs that are less observable or unobservable in the market, the determination of fair value requires more judgment.
 Those estimated values do not necessarily represent the amounts that may be ultimately realized due to the occurrence of future circumstances that cannot be reasonably determined.
 Because of the inherent uncertainty of valuation, those estimated values may be materially higher or lower than the values that would have been used had a ready market for the securities existed.
 Accordingly, the degree of judgment exercised by the board of directors in determining fair value is greatest for securities categorized in Level 3.
 In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
 In such cases, for disclosure purposes, the level in the fair value hierarchy within which the fair value measurement in its entirety falls is determined based on the lowest level input that is significant to the fair value measurement.
-For the fair value measurements as of December 31, 2021, the valuation technique for the Company's investment in a First Lien Loan changed with addition of a Judgment Recovery, Judgment plus Penalty Recovery and Zero Recovery techniques.
-The reason for the change was the additional recovery options that presented itself in the fourth quarter.
-The valuation technique for the Company's investment in a Second Lien Loan and an Equity position changed with the addition of a Pending Sale technique.
-The reason for the change is that these investments are pending sale as of December 31, 2021.
+For the fair value measurements as of December 31, 2022, there were no changes in the valuation technique for the Company's investments from the prior quarter.